|show morePrint Bio

 Along with Indiana University, Purdue University, Lilly, and the Central Indiana Corporate Partnership, he created BioCrossroads, a focused effort to push Indianapolis to the forefront as a life sciences capital.
 Peterson was honored by the National Association of Clean Water Agencies with their city government leader of the year award for his efforts in cleaning up the Indianapolis waterways.

 Prior to running for office, Peterson served as a member of Indiana Governor Evan Bayh’s leadership team, first as his aide for environmental affairs and later as chief of staff, and was an attorney with IceMiller, an Indianapolis law firm.

-Peterson is a founding member and board chair of The Mind Trust, a non-profit organization promoting entrepreneurship in education.
-He is also a board member of the Regenstrief Foundation and the Christian Theological Seminary, as well as a member of the Board of Advisors for Ball State University’s Bowen Center for Public Affairs.
+Peterson is a founding member and board chair of The Mind Trust, a non-profit organization promoting education reform.
+He is also a board member of the Regenstrief Foundation and Christian Theological Seminary, as well as a member of the Board of Advisors for Ball State University’s Bowen Center for Public Affairs, and the Board of Directors of Kite Realty Group.
 In 2012, Peterson was appointed by the US State Department to the Asia-Pacific Economic Cooperation (APEC) Business Advisory Council.

 show morePrint Bio

 Executive Vice President, Global Services, and Chief Financial Officer

 Derica W. Rice was promoted to executive vice president, global services and chief financial officer, effective January 1, 2010.
 He also is a member of the company’s executive committee.
 Prior to becoming Lilly’s CFO in 2006, Rice had been the vice president and controller since July 2003.

 Born in Decatur, Alabama, he received a bachelor's degree in electrical engineering from Kettering University (formerly the GMI Engineering & Management Institute) in 1988 and a master's degree in business administration in 1990 from Indiana University.